Pritam-Das-059/Karatsuba-Multipler_GF163/README.txt

 Pritam Das
+20EC10059

 Kratsuba's Multiplier

-This repository contains two folders named 'Modules' and 'Testbenches' and one screenshot of the simulation result for given testcases.
+This Zip file contains two folders named 'Modules' and 'Testbenches' and one screenshot of the simulation result for given testcases.

 'Modules' : This folder contains all the verilog files written to implement